6. Activating and coordinating advocacy in CARE

 To activate support for advocacy efforts, consider the following steps:

-- Analyse the policy environment as a regular part of programming prior to a crisis, with particular attention to vulnerable groups.
+- Analyse the policy environment as a regular part of programming prior to a crisis, with particular attention to vulnerable groups and with a gender, age, disability, and diversity lens.

-- Monitor protection violations among the population they serve, bearing in mind that contemporary armed conflict takes its greatest toll on women and children.
+- Monitor protection violations, including GBV, among the population they serve, bearing in mind that contemporary armed conflict takes its greatest toll on women and children.

 - When issues requiring policy and advocacy action are identified, the Country Director or CO Advocacy Advisor (if present) should begin problem analysis.